Business Office and District Budget

-The School Business Official supervises Liberty’s Business Office, which is responsible for accounting, auditing, benefits coordination, capital projects coordination, contract negotiations, facility use coordination, the district census, payroll, purchasing, records management, and safety planning.
-The business office also supervises Buildings and Grounds, Food Services, and Transportation.
+The Assistant Superintendent for Business supervises Liberty’s Business Office, which is responsible for accounting, auditing, benefits coordination, capital projects coordination, contract negotiations, facility use coordination, the district census, payroll, purchasing, records management, and safety planning.
+The business office also supervises Buildings and Grounds, Food Services and Transportation.

 - Reserves: $0

 - Instruction: $33,847,916

 - Pupil Transportation: $7,364,374

 - Administrative Component: $6,769,810